rdragos/awesome-mpc/readme.md

 ## Workshops

 - [IIT Bombay MPC school](https://www.cse.iitb.ac.in/%7Emp/crypto/mpc2017/) - Covers basic and advanced topics related to the theory of MPC aimed at CS students and researchers interested in cryptography.
+- [Securing Computation](https://simons.berkeley.edu/workshops/crypto2015-1) - Conducted at Simons institute for Theory of Computing.
+- [The 1st BIU Winter School](http://cyber.biu.ac.il/event/the-1st-biu-winter-school/) - Introductory lectures for basic secure computation constructions.
+- [The 5th BIU Winter School](http://cyber.biu.ac.il/event/the-5th-biu-winter-school/) - Tutorials and recent advances in secure computation delivered in video format.
 - [TPMPC](http://www.multipartycomputation.com/) - Yearly workshop that started in Aarhus 2012.
 It has now become one of the biggest workshops for MPC people.
-- [Securing Computation](https://simons.berkeley.edu/workshops/crypto2015-1) - Conducted at Simons institute for Theory of Computing

 ## Contribute